scummulo/project-setup/README.md

           - **assets** - Images, js and fonts
             - **img** - This folder contains all the images
             - **js** - This folder contains all JavaScripts files
+              - `custom.min.js` - Main file where all JavaScript files are compress
+              - **static** - External libraries
             - **fonts** - This folder contains all the fonts
           - **styles** - This folder contains all the global styles
-            - `style.scss` - Main file where other stylesheets are imported
+            - `style.scss` - Main file where all stylesheets are imported
             - **settings** – Config, font, colors definitions...
             - **tools** – Mixins and functions
             - **generic** – Reset and/or normalize styles